Group Shared Policy on Global Tax

 The Ajinomoto Group applies tax conventions between countries in which it operates to avoid the double taxation imposed in multiple countries on the same economic profits.
 In principle, the Ajinomoto Group does not have a permanent establishment (PE) abroad.

 4. Part of Business Activities

-Regarding cross-border intra-group transactions, Ajinomoto Group aims to allocate the profit properly among countries and its subsidiaries based on their value contribution defined by the analysis of the function, assets and risk assumed by each one, considering Armʼs Length Principle.
+Regarding cross-border intra-group transactions, the Ajinomoto Group aims to allocate the profit properly among countries and the Ajinomoto Group companies based on their value contribution defined by the analysis of the function, assets and risk assumed by each one, considering Armʼs Length Principle.

 The Ajinomoto Group complies with regulations on transfer pricing documentation and manages the tax risks in transfer pricing in line with the transfer pricing policy which is separately established under the Policy.
 If necessary, the Ajinomoto Group considers using official processes for the avoidance of double taxation, such as the APA (the Advance Pricing Agreement) or the MAP (the Mutual Agreement Procedure), to minimize the tax risks in transfer pricing.

 6. Ensuring Transparency to Stakeholders